AdobeDocs/experience-manager-core-components.fr-FR/help/using/embed.md

 ### Élément intégrable {#embeddable}

 Les intégrables permettent une personnalisation plus poussée de la ressource incorporée, qui peut être paramétrée et inclure des informations supplémentaires.
-Un auteur peut sélectionner des éléments incorporables approuvés préconfigurés et le composant est livré avec un composant YouTube intégré prêt à l'emploi.
+An author is able to select from pre-configured trusted embeddables and the component ships with a Youtube embeddable out-of-the-box.

-Le champ **Embeddable** définit le type de processeur à utiliser.
-Dans le cas de l’intégrable YouTube, vous pouvez ensuite définir :
+The Embeddable field defines the type of processor you want to use. **** Dans le cas de l’intégrable YouTube, vous pouvez ensuite définir :

 * **ID** vidéo : identifiant vidéo unique de YouTube de la ressource à incorporer.
-* **Largeur** - Largeur de la vidéo incorporée
+* **Width - The width of the embedded video**
 * **Hauteur** - Hauteur de la vidéo intégrée

-D’autres intégrables proposent des champs similaires et peuvent être définis par un développeur en [suivant la documentation du développeur du composant intégré.](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)
+Other embeddables would offer similar fields and can be defined by a developer by following the developer documentation of the Embed Component.[](https://github.com/adobe/aem-core-wcm-components/tree/master/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed#extending-the-embed-component)

 ![](assets/screen-shot-2019-09-25-10.15.00.png)

 >[!NOTE]
->Les éléments incorporables doivent être activés au niveau du modèle via la boîte de dialogue [de](#design-dialog) conception pour être accessibles à l’auteur de la page.
+>Embeddables must be enabled at the template level via the Design Dialog to be available to the page author.[](#design-dialog)

 ### HTML {#html}